JH9425/JH9425.github.io/_pages/about.md

 My research interest are in International Economics, Industrial Organization, and Macroeconomics.
 My research focuses on the measurement, causes, and consequences of market fragmentation in product markets.

-My research has been supported by the Research Foundation Flanders FWO, the Centre for Inclusive Trade Policy (ESRC) and the Keynes Fund.
+My research has been supported by the Research Foundation Flanders (FWO), the Centre for Inclusive Trade Policy (ESRC) and the Keynes Fund.